toniebox-reverse-engineering/teddycloud_web/README.md

 ### Missing img_unknown.png

-As the _img_unknown.png_ is part of the teddycloud server, normally it's not shown in the running de environment.
+As the _img_unknown.png_ is part of the teddycloud server, normally it's not shown in the running dev environment.
 To solve that you can do the following:

 1. Add _img_unknown.png_ to the _\/public_ folder.
 2. Create the file _setupProxy.js_ in _/src_ with the following content: